Chima200057/PDE3802_CW1a/README.md

+> NOTE: The repository is public for academic review only and may be made private after grading.

 # Collaborators
 1. Chimaraoke Mbata Benjamin Collins - M00909998 - cm1833live.mdx.ac.uk (chima200057 - GitHub)
 2. Kingsley-Ogarashi Samuel Chukwuemeka - M00931065 (buda360 - GitHub)